Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Scholarship

-The German Academic Exchange Service (DAAD) is the largest provider of scholarships for study abroad.
-Here you will find a wide range of scholarships for all courses of study as well as subject- and country-specific funding.
-In addition to the DAAD, there are other private, church, and political foundations that award scholarships.
+German students can explore the DAAD (German Academic Exchange Service) scholarship database, which is the world’s largest organization supporting international academic exchange.
+It offers a wide range of scholarships for all courses of study as well as subject- and country-specific funding.
+In addition, there are private, church, and political foundations that award scholarships.
 Norwegian universities themselves offer only very few scholarships for international students, and when they do, it is mostly at the Master's or PhD level.

 The great thing about BAföG for students studying abroad is that students who are not eligible for BAföG in Germany may also be eligible.